-- 1. Remove the boiler's front panel by removing the two screws that secure the panel. - 2.
+- 1. Remove the boiler's front panel by removing the four screws that secure the panel. - 2.
 Locate the PC Board (lower left side of unit). - 3.
 Connect the outdoor sensor to the terminals shown below using minimum 18 AWG wiring to the two terminals provided in the enclosure. - 4.
-Ensure Parameter III is set to "A" (Default).
-This ensures the boiler will operate based on the outdoor temperature. - 5.
-Set parameters II-II as appropriate for your application (see section "12.4.1 Parameter Settings Table" for more information).
+Locate the DIP switches on the PC Board (see below).
+Ensure that DIP switch 1 is in the OFF (Default) position (this ensures the boiler will operate based on the outdoor temperature). - 5.
+Set parameters 01 03 as appropriate for your application (see Parameter Settings Table for more information).